 On August 14, 2013 Advance Gold announced that it was conducting a non-brokered private placement of up to 1,000,000 units ("Units") of the Company at a price per Unit of \$0.05 for aggregate proceeds of up to \$50,000.
-Each Unit consisted of one common share in the capital of the Company and one non-transferable share purchase warrant, each whole warrant entitling the holder to purchase on additional common share at a price of \$0.10 for two years from the closing of the offering, subject to accelerated expiry in certain circumstances.
+Each Unit consisted of one common share in the capital of the Company and one non-transferable share purchase warrant, each whole warrant entitling the holder to purchase one additional common share at a price of \$0.10 for two years from the closing of the offering, subject to accelerated expiry in certain circumstances.
 The proceeds of the private placement were used by the Company for general corporate purposes.
+On September 10, 2013 Advance announced that it had closed the private placement which consisted of 600,000 units for gross proceeds of \$30,000.
+A director and officer of the Company participated in the private placement, having purchased 300,000 units.